guihome-diaz/daxiongmao-app/README.md

   * This application requires an Oracle database to start
   * Database setup is done using **Flyway**.
 DB scripts are in [backend/src/main/resources/db]

+## Translations
+Backend translations are saved in database, table "LABELS".

+### import translations

+*Excel file*
+You can quickly import translations from an Excel file.
+The Excel file must be composed as follow:
+* it must contain 1 sheet called 'LABELS', or be a single sheet file
+* 1st first column must be the LABEL_CODE
+* Other columns are the translations.
+Header of each column is the language code (on 2 letters), ex: `FR`, `EN`, `ZH`

+*Launch import*
+To trigger the excel file import launch the following maven goal:
+`to be done`

 ## Development tips and tricks

 ### Debug maven tests